 Bamboo at the node

 Sometimes you’ll see a cross-section of bamboo that is solid.
 But in most cases, this is not from a bamboo that is completely solid.
-More likely, it was cut at the node where the bamboo is solid.
+More likely, it was cut at the node where the bamboo is solid, at the thin partition we call the diaphragm.
 The spaces in between, the internodes, are probably still hollow.
 Also, if you cut the bamboo pole down at the very base, you’ll often find that the culm is solid there as well.

 The nodes and internodes provide another feature that makes bamboo fun to work with.
 Cut a thick bamboo pole just below the node and several inches above the node, and you’ll have a simple yet attractive drinking cup.
 Keep in mind, though, that bamboo is not really waterproof, so it shouldn’t be used to make a vase for flowers.
 It’s perfect, however, for something like a pencil holder in the office or a utensil holder in the kitchen.